firefoxfoxthrot/developer-web-site/_pages/oib-bestpractices.md

 When possible, use the cleanest, most original data that you can.
-Use the [digest source specifications](https://github.com/BlockchainCommons/GordianSeedTool-iOS) for seeds, keys, and anything else we specify.
+Use the [digest source specifications](https://github.com/BlockchainCommons/GordianSeedTool-iOS) for seeds, keys, and anything else that has been specified, for interoperability.
 Try to use original data over constructed data for other representations.

 ### Differentiate Your Hashes When Possible